-A study of the content of each letter emphasizing the uniqueness of thought in their respective authors.
+A study of the content of each of the letters emphasizing the uniqueness of thought in their respective authors.

-Exegetical Theology-Elective courses
+Exegetical Theology-Elective courses Jeremiah-Lamentations.

-Jeremiah-Lamentations.
 2 credits

 A study of the prophecy given through the prophet Jeremiah and the laments traditionally accredited to him.